qwelol/steam-scripts/README.md

 ## Scripts list
 1. **Steam fast copy** - Adds the ability to copy the price of items on market by clicking on it.
+  This script is now avialable on [Greasy Fork](https://greasyfork.org/ru/scripts/394475-steam-fast-copy).
 2. **Price highlighting** - Highlights price without fee in the sales listing on the market.
 3. **Discovery Queue spinner** - Adds a button to automatically spin discovery queue for a sale event.
 4. **Steamawards vote** - Automatically voting in the steam awards by clicking on VOTE NOW!.